WonderTools/JitLogger/README.md

 Just in time logger for ASP.NET Core applications

 ## Logging in ASP.NET Core
 Microsoft has modularized logging in ASP.Net core application.
-When logging using ILogger in ASP.NET core, the logs could be made available in Debug, Console, Application Insights, etc... by just adding one line in Startup.cs
+Logging could be done in ASP.Net core by injecting an interface "ILogger" to your business code.
-Logs are very useful in an application.
+When logged in ILogger, the logs are available to the logging providers in the system.
+The logging providers could take the log and put it to the console, or debug or application insights or to a file or anywhere else.
-When properly logged there could be many benefits such as getting more information about bugs reported, analysing features based on usage.
+Logging providers could be easily added by one or two lines of code.
+This had made accessing of application logs very easy.

-## The logging use case Jit Logger solves
+There are many logging providers provided by default such as Console, Debug, ApplicationInsights, etc...
+There are also other logging providers such as Serilog, NLog, etc...

-Logs could speed up development.
-The logs could help the developer to verify the use case that he has just implemented.
+## Philosophy of Jit Logger
-It could help testers confirm an error scenario.
-Logs could also reduce the time spent by the developer in debugging with break points.
+Most of the logger that are now available are making sure that logs are safely stored, and are analysable in the futher.
+They are doing a fantastic job.
+Most of the loggers are taking some time (few minutes) to make the log available.
+There were no logger that makes the logs instantaneously available.
+(Or at least I wasn't able to find).
+With Jit Logger a latest portion of your logs are instantaneous available in application in a web page.

-This would be very useful in enviroments where break points are not possible.
+Jit logger's philosophy is quick and easy access to recent logs in an analysable form.

-For all of the above uses of logs, the availability (speed and easiness) of the logs is very important.
+## Benefits of Jit Logger
-For these use cases, logs can not be used if it would take time to get the logs.
-(In this case, I consider 2 mins as a log time)
+1. Speed up developement by reducing debugging time
-It can not be used if too many steps have to be performed to get the logs.
+2. Speed up testing

-Jit Logger solves these problems.
-Jit logger make application logs easily available in a decent UI.
+3. Assists in debugging in enviroments where break points are not possible.

 ## How to use it
 1. In your asp.net core application install the nuget package "Nachiappan.JitLogger"